slainless/digides-prodeskel-client/README.md

 </div>
 ```

-## Manual event handling
+## Underlying connection

+Underlying connection is intentionally exposed, to allow manual control over it in case more advanced
+usage is needed, for example, manual event handling.
+The connection should be accessible from
+`ProdeskelWebSocket.connection`.

-Event handling can also be done manually.
-Correct event code can be acquired from `getEventName`.
+Also, correct event code can be acquired from `getEventName`, exported by `./core` or by each platform specific
-It should be noted however, that the native method is not fully typed for DIGIDES prodeskel communication
-as compared to provided helper methods.
+module.

 ```ts
 import { getEventName, ProdeskelWebSocket } from 'digides-prodeskel-ws'